A Seventy Year Exile – Jeremiah 25

-The message of the Lord through Jeremiah and the other prophets to Judah was very clear.
+The message of the Lord through Jeremiah to Judah was very clear.
 The time for the people to decide who God was to be in their lives was at hand.

 As a result of the failure of Judah’s people and their kings to do the right thing, they were facing a seventy-year exile in Babylon – an incarceration of sorts.
-God would permit the powerful King Nebuchadnezzar to be used as an instrument of discipline and judgement against them, yet later, would punish Babylon for their evil motives in doing so.
+God would permit powerful King Nebuchadnezzar to be used as an instrument of discipline and judgment against them, yet later, would punish Babylon for their evil motives while doing so.

 As always, God’s motives were completely holy, just, and pure in the matter.
-He longed for His people to turn away from evil and return to His Light.
-After years of sending them His prophets, many of whom the people killed, He determined that Judah’s defeat and exile were the only ways to save them in the long run.
+He longed for His people to turn away from evil and darkness, and to return to His Light.
+After years of sending them His prophets, many of whom the people killed, the Lord determined that Judah’s defeat and exile was the only way to save them in the long run.

-The Lord promised that He would watch over and protect His people during their seventy-year exile to Babylon, and regard them as good.
-Many exiles would gather by the river there to worship Him, something they were not doing back in their own land.
-But He emphasized to them that His power and presence were not at all limited by geography.
+The Lord promised that He would watch over and protect His people during their seventy-year exile in Babylon, and regarded them as good despite His judgment.
+Many of the exiles would gather by a river there to worship Him, something they had not been doing back in their own land.
+God emphasized to them that His power and presence were not at all limited by geography.

 23 “Am I only a God nearby,”